kartonfarkas/api_docs/source/suite/emails/email_list.rst

      - If *todate* is set, only those campaigns will be listed which were created before the given date, part of the URI
      - The accepted format is YYYY-MM-DD, example: 2013-01-25.

-For a list of possible values for <id>, see :doc:`../appendices/email_status`.
 You can combine the *fromdate* and *todate* parameters, and if two or more parameters are used then they must be separated by an & (ampersand).

 URI Example
 -----------